philackm/ScrollableGraphView/README.md

 ## Customisation

-The graph can be customised by setting any of the following public properties before displaying the GraphView.
+The graph can be customised by setting any of the following public properties before displaying the ScrollableGraphView.
 The defaults are shown below.

 ### Line Styles